Quantum-Accelerators/quacc/docs/src/install/config_db.md

-# Database Configuration
+# Optional: Database Configuration

 ## Introduction

 One of the main advantages of using QuAcc is the ability to have all of your calculation inputs and outputs automatically deposited in a database of your choosing for easy querying.
-While this is not a requirement for using QuAcc, it is highly recommended.
+While this is not a requirement for using QuAcc, it can be helpful when dealing with a large amount of calculations.

 ## MongoDB Setup